stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (akumar30−stat6250):  Does rename option in merge statement modify the name of actual dataset or only valid for merge statement?
 - Question (yzhu12-stat6250): For example, if we have a data set containing missing variables, how does the SAS combine the data sets horizontally and correctly, which means that the corresponding variables are sorted  and then combined horizontally?
 - Question (meisenbach-stat6250): Why does the column name not also change when we use rename?
 Why does renaming the column name to a space result in the desired column name?
+- Question (dlee117−stat6250): What is the goal of using a RETAIN statement when merging data sets?